ofiwg/libfabric/man/fi_tagged.3.md

   flag may improve performance by enabling the provider to optimize its access to the fabric hardware.

-*FI_REMOTE_SIGNAL*
-: Indicates that a completion event at the target process should be generated for the given operation.
-The remote endpoint must be configured with FI_REMOTE_SIGNAL, or this flag will be ignored by the target.

 *FI_INJECT*
 : Applies to fi_tsendmsg.
 Indicates that the outbound data buffer should be returned to user immediately after the send call returns,